Karakoram

+The Karakoram (/ˌkɑːrəˈkɔːrəm, ˌkær-/) is a mountain range in the Kashmir region spanning the borders of Pakistan, China, and India, with the northwestern extremity of the range extending to Afghanistan and Tajikistan.
+The range contains four of the fourteen eight-thousanders, the highest of which is K2, the second highest mountain on the Earth.

-The Karakoram is bounded on the east by the Aksai Chin plateau, on the northeast by the edge of the Tibetan Plateau and on the north by the river valleys of the Yarkand and Karakash rivers beyond which lie the Kunlun Mountains.
+The Karakoram begins in the Wakhan Corridor in Afghanistan in the west, encompasses the majority of Pakistani-administered Gilgit-Baltistan, and then extends into the Indian-administered Ladakh and Chinese-administered Aksai Chin.
+Most of the Karakoram mountain range is located within the Pakistani-administered Gilgit-Baltistan region, the northern subdivision of the disputed Kashmir.
+The Karakoram is bounded on the east by the Aksai Chin plateau, on the northeast by the edge of the Tibetan Plateau, and on the north by the river valleys of the Yarkand and Karakash rivers, beyond which lie the Kunlun Mountains.
 At the northwest corner are the Pamir Mountains.
-The southern boundary of the Karakoram is formed, west to east, by the Gilgit, Indus and Shyok rivers, which separate the range from the northwestern end of the Himalaya range proper.
+The southern boundary of the Karakoram is formed, west to east, by the Gilgit, Indus, and Shyok rivers, which separate the range from the northwestern end of the Himalaya range proper.
 These rivers flow northwest before making an abrupt turn southwestward towards the plains of Pakistan.
 Roughly in the middle of the Karakoram range is the Karakoram Pass, which was part of a historic trade route between Ladakh and Yarkand that is now inactive.

-The Tashkurghan National Nature Reserve and the Pamir Wetlands National Nature Reserve in the Karalorun and Pamir mountains have been nominated for inclusion in UNESCO in 2010 by the National Commission of the People's Republic of China for UNESCO and has tentatively been added to the list.
+The range is about 500 km in length and is the most glaciated place on Earth outside the polar regions.
+The Siachen Glacier (76 km long) and Biafo Glacier (63 km long) are the second- and third-longest glaciers outside the polar regions.
+The Karakoram is the second-highest mountain range on Earth and part of a complex of ranges that includes the Pamir Mountains, Hindu Kush, and the Indian Himalayas.
+The range contains eighteen summits higher than 7500 m in elevation, with four above 8000 m which include K2, Gasherbrum I, Broad Peak, and Gasherbrum II.

 Name

 Karakoram is a Turkic term meaning black gravel.
 The Central Asian traders originally applied the name to the Karakoram Pass.
-Early European travellers, including William Moorcroft and George Hayward, started using the term for the range of mountains west of the pass, although they also used the term Muztagh (meaning, "Ice Mountain") for the range now known as Karakoram.
-Later terminology was influenced by the Survey of India, whose surveyor Thomas Montgomerie in the 1850s gave the labels K1 to K6 (K for Karakoram) to six high mountains visible from his station at Mount Haramukh in Kashmir Valley.
+Early European travelers, including William Moorcroft and George Hayward, started using the term for the range of mountains west of the pass, although they also used the term Muztagh (meaning, "Ice Mountain") for the range now known as Karakoram.
+Later terminology was influenced by the Survey of India, whose surveyor, Thomas Montgomerie, in the 1850s, gave the labels K1 to K6 (K for Karakoram) to six high mountains visible from his station at Mount Haramukh in Kashmir Valley, codes extended further up to more than thirty.

-In traditional Indian geography the mountains were known as Krishnagiri (black mountains), Kanhagiri and Kanheri.
+In traditional Indian geography, the mountains were known as Krishnagiri (black mountains), Kanhagiri, and Kanheri.